Code-the-Dream-School/intro-guidebook/README.md

 ## Overview

-**Learning Objective:** Students will be able to write functions using simple array parameters.
+**Learning Objective:** Students will be able to create functions that take one array parameter and return another parameter based on objects.

 ## Sample Mentor Session